-Now you can, inside one GPO, have definitions for the same Pak, but use Item Level Targeting features to specify under what conditions the Pak will be delivered.
-If you love Item Level Targeting with GPPrefs, you're going to love this feature
+New feature!
+Now, inside one GPO, you can have definitions for the same Pak, but use Item Level Targeting features to specify under what conditions the Pak will be delivered.
+If you love Item Level Targeting with GPPrefs, you're going to love this feature.

 PolicyPak: Using Item Level Targeting video transcript

 Hi, this is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
 In this video, I’m going to show you how you can use PolicyPak’s Item Level Targeting just like the Group Policy Preferences to dictate exactly when and where a particular Pak’s settings should apply.

 Let’s go ahead and take a Group Policy Object.
 I’m going to link it over to my entire domain, which would theoretically affect everybody.
 If I were to call this “Manage WinZip with PolicyPak” and I click “Edit…” here, if I were to go on the “User” side and go to “PolicyPak/Applications/New/Application,” you can see I’ve got a bunch of Paks ready to go, but for this demo I’m going to talk about “PolicyPak for WinZip 14 and Later” just to keep ourselves focused here.

 What I want to do is click on “WinZip 14 and Later.”
 Let me go ahead and set something simple like “Passwords.”Maybe I want all of my Windows 7 machines to get “7” characters and also lock down the “Cameras” tab.
 I’ll go ahead and “Disable whole tab in target application” for WinZip.

 While I’m here as well, I might as well go ahead and check all these checkboxes and right click and “Hide corresponding control in target application” for this guy and “Disable corresponding control in target application” for this guy.
 I love showing that part off.